onqtam/headjack/src/introduction/addressing.md

 Or is it?!
 What about headlines of articles - can we have them included as well - something like `twitter.com/55212/johnny/3/how-I-went-from-vegan-to-keto-and-back-again`?
 Absolutely!
 The string is not at all necessary to resolve the piece of content (just like in StackOverflow where the database key for a question is just a number (example: [question 4](https://stackoverflow.com/questions/4)) but the page router always changes the URL when loading the page to include the title too).
 [Message types](../implementation/ecosystem/messages.md) for posts with titles will have a dedicated field for them which will get included in the content hash and conforming interfaces will refuse to show a wrong title in a URN as it would be a trivial check.

 Names are discussed in greater detail in [their dedicated page](../implementation/handles.md) (constraints, subdomains, auctions, distribution, hoarding, leasing, etc.).

+TODO: interface accounts should have associated ways of loading their interfaces - talk about that.
+Also other interfaces & platforms can display the data and provide a link to the original interface if their on-chain account provides the means for that

+TODO: when viewing an old stable URI that has been referenced by "update events" responsible interfaces should show the newest version and indicate that there has been a change

+TODO: multiple edit events in parallel to the same original message? a fork? :|

 # Benefits of data/name-centric networking